-Depending on the methodology used; the results can have significant variability.
-However, having a reasonably accurate list is beneficial to the many use cases that these lists can be applied to.
+Depending on the methodology used, the results can have significant variability.
+However, having a reasonably accurate list is beneficial to the many use cases these lists can be applied to.

 Alexa Top 1 Million

-The Alexa list while primarily aimed towards marketers was used for many research projects, as it was reasonably accurate, easily accessible and became the most well known resource.
+The Alexa list, while primarily aimed towards marketers, was used for many research projects.
+It was reasonably accurate, easily accessible, and became the most well-known resource.

 Alexa also offered a Top 1 Million List in